OpenNebula/marketplace-docs/source/service/vnf.rst

 Step 6 - Test Clients
 ~~~~~~~~~~~~~~~~~~~~~

-We are done with configuring VNF and we'll run few client VMs, for which the VNF will provide services (DNS, DHCP, routing with NAT).
+We are done with configuring VNF and we'll run a few client VMs, for which the VNF will provide services (DNS, DHCP, routing with NAT).

-You can export any image with your favourite operating system from `OpenNebula Marketplace <http://docs.opennebula.io/stable/advanced_components/marketplace/market_one.html>`_ for following tests, but the examples below are running on the `Alpine Linux image <http://marketplace.opennebula.org/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`__.
+You can export any image with your favorite operating system from `OpenNebula Marketplace <http://docs.opennebula.io/stable/advanced_components/marketplace/market_one.html>`_ for the following tests, but the examples below are running on the `Alpine Linux image <http://marketplace.opennebula.org/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`__.
 Instantiate 2 VMs with no special configuration, only attach one NIC to each client VM from different network

 1. VM - NIC from ``vnet_a``
 2. VM - NIC from ``vnet_b``

-Login over the OpenNebula Sunstone VNC console into both VMs, run DHCP client and validate they received leases with expected parameters.
+Login over the OpenNebula Sunstone VNC console into both VMs, run DHCP clients, and validate they received leases with expected parameters.
 For example, for VM 1 (with NIC in ``vnet_a``):

 .. code::